enr/please/README.markdown

     please actions

-Copy a file or a directory:
+Copy a file or a directory-
+The `checkFrom` option is to verify if the original file exists when Please starts to perform involved operations;
+as checks are executed before the actual operation, if the file to copy is created from a former action, you should set checkFrom to false to avoid validation errors.

     copy {
         from = /C:\path\to\Very-Enterprise-2.0.ear/
         to = releaseDir
-        // Check if 'from' file exists? - Set to false if using a from file created from other actions. checkFrom = false
+        checkFrom = false
     }